-- It's All My Fault: So much is comes back to her failures
+- It's All My Fault: So much comes back to her failures:

 - Her attempts to shove blame off herself has caused her sisters to become VERY hostile towards one another to the point of actively trying to kill each other.
 By the end of "Sisters" she acknowledges how she has caused so much damage to her family.